-- No more than six hours per semester are to be taken. - No more than 15 hours of Correspondence Study, Independent Study and other nontraditional courses count toward degree requirements are taken over a four-year course of study.
-(Please see the section titled Distance Learning/Non-Traditional Courses for further information.) - During the summer, a student meeting the other qualifications, may carry up to six hours of Independent Study. - Independent studies are generally available to juniors and seniors who have satisfactorily completed at least 10 credits at Corban. - Independent study plans must make provision for the student to confer with the instructor at least once a week.
+- No more than six hours per semester are to be taken. - No more than 15 hours of Independent Study are taken over a four-year course of study. - During the summer, a student meeting the other qualifications, may carry up to six hours of Independent Study. - Independent studies are generally available to juniors and seniors who have satisfactorily completed at least 10 credits at Corban. - Independent study plans must make provision for the student to confer with the instructor at least once a week.